The Discovery Process

 The main purposes of a deposition are as follows: (1) to gather facts about the case; (2) to assess how well the deponent would likely perform as witness if the case went to trial; and (3) to ensure that important questions are asked under oath.
 If there is a trial, and the deponent answers a question in a substantially different way than he or she did at deposition, the trial court will likely question whether the deponent is truthful.

-Depositions can become expensive because both parties are represented by attorneys.
-A court reporter will make a record of everything the deponent says.
+Depositions can become expensive, because both parties are represented by attorneys, and the court reporter will make a record of everything the deponent says.
 If the deposition is “transcribed” into a written document, the court reporter will likely charge by the page for the transcription.

 Sometimes, you or the other side’s lawyer may ask for additional information in a document called “requests for admissions.”
 These are in the form of statements of fact, which must be either admitted or denied.
 If the statement is admitted, that eliminates the need for further proof on that issue.